Hey, cat lovers! Ready to meet Tweety, another one of my kitties?

 The feral boys did get fixed, vaccinated, FeLV/FIV (Feline Leukemia and Feline Immunodeficiency Virus) combo tested, and microchipped at one point during our time together.
-While they were back at the Wild Cat Foundation office, they reverted back to freezing and cowering.
+While they were back at the rescue’s office, they reverted back to freezing and cowering.
 Marbles at one point gave a warning bite, which broke no skin (thankfully).

 This evaluation clearly failed and I’d had them a month.

 So I made the decision to keep them as barn cats.
-I’m uncertain they would acclimate to anyone else and having grown up feral, they weren’t exactly thrilled being indoors.
+I’m uncertain they would acclimate to anyone else and having grown up feral.
 I started letting them into the barns after a couple of months, they started following me around the barns, too!

 The Cat Named Tweety

-Tweety is estimated to be about a year old now.
+Tweety is estimated to be about two-and-a-half years old now.
 He doesn’t chirp as often, but he still meows oddly.
 He also grew.
 A LOT.
 He’s now a very lean, long cat who is all legs!

 Tweety eats wet food like it is going to disappear before he finishes.
 He just loves it.
 He’ll eat dry food if it is necessary, but he definitely prefers wet food.
 Not pate, however.
 He loves cat treats.
 And cat toys?
 He chases a laser light and slides around the hardwood floors.
 Catnip, however, doesn’t affect him at all.
 He does like other toys as well!

-It’s hard to believe he was so terrified at Wild Cat Foundation because he is not afraid anymore.
+It’s hard to believe he was so terrified at first because he is not afraid anymore.
 He doesn’t run or hide scared.
 He doesn’t hide from people.
+In fact, he has NO fear.
+No fear of cars, horses, people around the barn.
 Tweety just refuses to let them touch him.
-He is not fearful of cars or other cats.
-In fact, he’s so playful and curious about other cats that he STILL freaks them out by being so direct with them.

 Tweety and Buddy!